anupamkliv/FedERA/docs/source/overview.rst

 * Raspberry Pi
 * Intel NUC

-With Feder, it is possible to operate the server and clients on separate devices or on a single device through various means, such as utilizing different terminals or implementing multiprocessing.
+With **FedERA**, it is possible to operate the server and clients on separate devices or on a single device through various means, such as utilizing different terminals or implementing multiprocessing.

 .. image:: ../imgs/tested.png
    :align: center